winterbird-code/adbb/README.md

 database).
 For how long does it cache?
 It depends!
 Shortest caching period is one day, after that some not very inteligent algorithm will add some probability score which is used to decide if the cache should be updated or not.
 It's untuned and will probably be difficult to get right for all use cases...
-I'm listening to any ideas about how to make this better :)
+I'm listening to any ideas about how to make this better.

 Also, you can always force an update of the cache by using the objects update() method.

 The Anime title search is implemented using the animetitles.xml file hosted at anidb.
 It is automatically downloaded and stored localy (for now hardcoded to /var/tmp/adbb/animetitles.xml.gz).
 This animetitles file is also cached for 7 days (using mtime to calculate age) and then is automatically updated.
-You can of course "update" it manually by simply removing the cached file :)
+You can of course "update" it manually by removing the cached file.

+Since version 1 adbb also supports tvdb/tmdb/imdb-mapping via [Anime-Lists](https://github.com/Anime-Lists/anime-lists).

 ## Requirements
 * recent python